robert-westenberger/knowledgebase/mathematics/discrete-mathematics/partial-orderings.md

 1. Reinsert the direction markers on the arrows making all arrows point upward.
 2. Add loops at each vertex.
 3. For each sequence of arrows from one point to a second and from that second point to a third, add an arrow from the first point to the third.

+# Topological Sorting
+Suppose a project is made up of 20 different tasks that can be completed only after others have been finished.
+How can an order be found for these tasks?

+To model this problem we set up a partial order on the set of tasks so that $a \prec b$ iff $a$ and $b$ are tasks where $b$ cannot be started until $a$ has been completed.